lmmx/impscan/README.md

 - If you want to target an earlier version of Python for dependency checks, specify it with the `-v`/`--version` flag.

+The detection of imported names relies on `site-packages` paths which Linux and macOS both have but Windows does not, so that functionality won't work on Windows.
+Feel free to open an issue to discuss developing this if interested.

 ## Usage

 ```